 What is Cloud Computing?
 Definition, Types, & Benefits

 Cloud computing originated in the 1960s as a result of the growing acceptance of multiprogramming and remote job entry ideas.
 It has developed so much over the years.
 It has resulted in the extensive adoption of cloud-based IT services and applications.
-In 2021, nearly every application has found its home on the cloud.
+In 2021, nearly every application found its home on the cloud.
 This shift saves storage space, expenses, and time, and continues to expand and improve.

 What is Cloud Computing?